dtinit/data-transfer-project/extensions/data-transfer/portability-data-transfer-rememberthemilk/Readme.md

 ## Maintained By

-The Instagram extension was created by the
-[DTP maintainers](mailto:portability-maintainers@googlegroups.com)
-and is not an official product of Remember the Milk.
+The Remember the Milk extension was created by the [DTP maintainers](mailto:portability-maintainers@googlegroups.com) and is not an official product of Remember the Milk.